Joel LaRue Smith

-A pianist, composer, arranger, producer, and educator, he has toured extensively, performing jazz, classical, gospel and Afro Cuban repertoire throughout the U.S., Europe, Africa, Asia, Central America, and the Caribbean.
-Joel has performed at Carnegie Hall, Lincoln Center, The Whitney Museum, The White House, Symphony Hall in San Francisco and Boston, London’s Royal Albert Hall, and at The Hellenic Music Festival in Athens, as well as at the 2013 and 2011 Costa Rica International Jazz Festival, the 2011 Guatemala International Music Festival, and various noted jazz clubs like the Blue Note, The Village Gate, the Jazz Dock in Prague, and The Blue Frog in Mumbai.
+A 2022 Scholar-in-Residence at the Tufts European Center, Joel LaRue Smith is a pianist, composer, arranger, producer, and educator.
+He has toured extensively, performing jazz, classical, gospel and Afro Cuban repertoire at venues including Carnegie Hall, Lincoln Center, The Whitney Museum, The White House, and London’s Royal Albert Hall, and noted jazz clubs including the Blue Note and the Village Gate.
 He has performed with the New York Philharmonic, The Toledo Symphony, The French National Orchestra, Mario Bauza, Kenny Burrell, Tito Puente, Junior Cook and Wayne Andre.

-Since 2013, Joel has served as Cultural Envoy to Central America for the U.S. Embassy and Department of State.
+Joel was the featured pianist in the 2011 Annual John Coltrane Memorial Concert in Boston, and since 2013, he has served as Cultural Envoy to Central America for the U.S. Embassy and Department of State.

 The recipient of six Meet the Composer grants, Joel won the grand prize in musical composition from the Queens Council for the Arts, a Massachusetts Cultural Council Artist Fellowship Program Finalist Award in Music Composition, Boston Foundation Live Arts grant for his Afro Latin jazz suite Pasajes, and ASCAP’s distinguished George and Ira Gershwin Award.